 - 12 oz. combo of snow peas, baby carrots and broccoli florets or 1 bag (12 oz.) stir-fry vegetables (found in the produce section)

-- 3 cups cooked rice of choice (quinoa or cauliflower rice would be great too)
+- 1 cup long grain rice or 3 cups cooked rice of choice (quinoa or cauliflower rice would be great too)

 - 3/4 cup water